 Syrian army says it has retaken Aleppo in victory for Assad

-The Syrian army said on Thursday that it had retaken complete control of Aleppo after the last rebel fighters were evacuated from the city, handing President Bashar al-Assad his biggest victory of the war.
-An evacuee from the Shi'ite Muslim villages of al-Foua and Kefraya reacts as she rides a bus at insurgent-held al-Rashideen in Aleppo province, Syria December 22, 2016.
+BEIRUT/GENEVA - The Syrian army said on Thursday that it had retaken complete control of Aleppo after the last rebel fighters were evacuated from the city, handing President Bashar Assad his biggest victory of the war.
+The army said it had brought "security and safety" to Aleppo, ending four years of rebel resistance in parts of the northern Syrian city.

 Discussions